 Our body is a vessel for emotional expression.
 We have a natural instinct to express ourselves through movement and dance.
 Body Paint exploits this and combines it with our subconscious desire to create – even more so, our desire to create something beautiful.

-The installation has been shown in various events, galleries and festivals across the world including the Decode exhibition at the Victoria & Albert Museum, London UK; Holon Museum in Tel Aviv, and Garage Center for Contemporary Culture, Moscow, Russia.
+The work has been shown in many galleries, events and festivals around the world including the Decode exhibition at the Victoria & Albert Museum, London UK; Tate Britain; Holon Museum in Tel Aviv, and Garage Center for Contemporary Culture, Moscow, Russia.

 made with openFrameworks